SignPath/documentation/docs/artifact-configuration/syntax.md

 </pe-file>
 ~~~

-Container elements (e.g. archives, directories, packages and installers) can contain nested files, identified by a required `path` attribute.
+Composite elements (e.g. archives, directories, packages and installers) can contain nested files, identified by a required `path` attribute.

 Use [`<zip-file>`](#zip-file-element) as root element to sign multiple artifacts in one signing request.